-Medical conditions (Class II or Class IV heart condition, dementia, sleep apnea, uncontrolled diabetes and seizures).
+Medical conditions (Class III or Class IV heart condition, dementia, sleep apnea, uncontrolled diabetes, seizures)

 Temporary medical conditions (injury, for example)

-Depending on the nature of your disability, you may be given a restricted license.
-For example, if your vision is barely at legal standard, you may be restricted to driving only in the daytime.
+Depending on the nature of your disability, you may receive a restricted license.
+For example, if your vision is barely at the legal standard, you may be restricted to driving only in the daytime.
 Or if you're unable to use your right arm, you may be restricted to driving a car with automatic transmission.

 It's important to disclose your disability to both the DMV and your insurer.
 If you don't disclose a disability that leads to an accident, you could risk having your policy dropped by your insurer.
 In some cases, the insurer may even accuse you of committing fraud by misrepresenting yourself in your application for coverage.
 "I could see a situation where a driver who lied on an application and got into an accident based on this misrepresentation may have their policy canceled," says Barry.
 "But what would be a more likely scenario is when the policy came up for renewal, the auto insurer would choose not to renew with that motorist."